Rot on Air Plants

 Water left sitting on or within the plant after soaking

-Because Tillandsia have no true root system to redirect or process excess water the way a potted plant does, any water that isn't shaken out and allowed to dry sits directly against the leaf tissue, and rot-causing organisms can establish quickly in that persistent moisture.
+Because Tillandsia have no true root system to redirect or draw off excess water the way a potted plant's roots and soil do, any water that isn't shaken out and allowed to dry sits directly against the leaf tissue, and rot-causing bacteria and fungi already present in the environment can establish quickly in that persistent moisture.
+The tightly packed leaf bases in particular hold water like a small cup, extending the time tissue stays wet well past when the outer leaves have already dried.

 Watering while the plant is displayed in an enclosed or poorly ventilated space

-A plant soaked and then immediately returned to a closed terrarium, tightly sealed globe, or other low-airflow display without a chance to dry first is especially prone to rot, since the enclosed space traps humidity around the wet plant.
+A plant soaked and then immediately returned to a closed terrarium, a tightly sealed glass globe, or another low-airflow display without a chance to dry first is especially prone to rot, since the enclosed space traps humidity around the wet plant and slows evaporation dramatically compared with open air.
+This is one of the more common causes of rot specifically in decorative terrarium setups, where the display itself works against the plant's actual drying needs.

-A leaf injured through rough handling, pest damage, or breakage can develop localized rot at the injury site even if the plant's overall watering routine is otherwise appropriate, since damaged tissue is more vulnerable to opportunistic organisms.
+A leaf injured through rough handling, pest damage, or accidental breakage can develop localized rot right at the injury site even if the plant's overall watering routine is otherwise appropriate, since damaged tissue lacks its intact protective outer layer and is considerably more vulnerable to the same organisms that a healthy, unbroken leaf surface would normally resist.

 How to Fix It

-Remove the plant from any enclosed display immediately and move it to an open, well-ventilated spot.
+Remove the plant from any enclosed display immediately and move it to an open, well-ventilated spot to stop the rot's progress as quickly as possible.

-Peel away any leaves that have gone soft, dark, or slimy — without a root system feeding them, damaged air plant leaves have no way to recover, and leaving them attached only gives the rot more tissue to move into.
+Peel away any leaves that have gone soft, dark, or slimy, working from the outside in, since without a root system feeding them, damaged air plant leaves have no way to recover and leaving them attached only gives the rot more tissue to spread into.

-Allow the remaining plant to dry out completely, ideally for a day or two, before resuming any watering.
+Allow the remaining plant to dry out completely, ideally for a full day or two in open air, before resuming any watering at all.

 Resume watering with a proper soak-and-thorough-dry routine, always allowing the plant to dry fully in open air before returning it to any enclosed display.

-Monitor the plant closely over the following weeks for any further spread, and remove additional affected tissue promptly if it appears.
+Monitor the plant closely over the following two to three weeks for any further spread, and remove additional affected tissue promptly the moment it appears rather than waiting to see if it resolves on its own.

 Prevention

-• Water the plant outside of terrariums or sealed containers, not in place
+- Water the plant outside of terrariums or sealed containers, not in place inside them

 Quick Summary